MicrosoftLearning/dp-420-cosmos-db-dev/instructions/08-inspect-azure-cosmosdb-azure-mcp-server.md

-TEST LAB....
+---
+lab:
+  title: Inspect Azure Cosmos DB with Azure MCP Server
+  module: Module 8 - Implement AI-Assisted Development Tools for Azure Cosmos DB
+  description: Use Azure MCP Server in Visual Studio Code to inspect the CosmicWorks catalog, query items, and verify the tool calls and results.
+  duration: 45 minutes
+  level: 300
+  islab: true
+  primarytopics:
+    - Azure
+    - Azure Cosmos DB
+    - Azure Portal
+    - Azure MCP Server
+---

-IIn this exercise, you connect an AI assistant to the CosmicWorks product catalog through a Model Context Protocol (MCP) server.
+In this exercise, you connect an AI assistant to the CosmicWorks product catalog through a Model Context Protocol (MCP) server.
 You inspect and query the catalog with natural-language requests, then verify the tool calls and results.

 ## Before you start